BinadaPasandul/BinadaPasandul/README.md

 - 👀 I’m interested in Data analysis and machine learning
 - 🌱 I’m currently learning object oriented programming, database management, JAVA
 - 📫 How to reach me binadapasandul@gmail.com
-- 😄 Pronouns:
+- 😄 Pronouns: he/him
-- ⚡ Fun fact:
+- ⚡ Fun fact: I once debugged a 100-line error with just a single semicolon!

 <!---
 BinadaPasandul/BinadaPasandul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.